qrspeter/Current-sensing/README.md

 # Current sensing for FET-based sensor (IV-measurement, current logging)

+./embedded_arduino

+	Code for Arduino microcontroller.

+./scheme

+	Electrical scheme of the device

+./src

-For a current-sensing project Using Codeblocks-20.03 / MinGW-W64-builds-4.3.5 (GCC 8.1.0) / wxWidgets-3.1.5 / wxMathPlot
+	Source code for a control program.
+Made using Codeblocks-20.03 / MinGW-W64-builds-4.3.5 (GCC 8.1.0) / wxWidgets-3.1.5 / wxMathPlot.

-Also compiled with makefile.
 Tested both in GCC 8.1.0 and 13.2.0.
+Also can be compiled with the makefile.
 	Control program current_sensing.exe needs wxmsw315u_gcc_custom.dll.

 ![Interface](interface.png)